Understanding Your Wallets

 3. Vault Wallet

-- Tracks your vault stakes (active investments)
+- Tracks your vault stakes (active deposits)

 - Shows pending deposit/withdrawal requests